Cairi-S/vegan-Glasgow/README.md

     * User who has made the request
     * Name of the restaurant to add
     * The rough location of that restaurant
-    * Why the user feels it would be a good addition to the side.
+    * Why the user feels it would be a good addition to the site.
     * A 'Restaurant added' button to remove the message once complete.
 Clicking this button prompts a modal display asking the admin team to confirm the restaurant has been added.
 - Underneath User Messages the 'Add Restaurant' button is displayed to quickly take the admin to the add restaurant page.
 - Finally, the admin team can visit the Restaurants page to edit or delete restaurants information.
 A future feature would be for the admin team to be able to do this directly from their account page.